Bluehost and Wix are two high-quality – but super different – ways to get a website up and running.

 - Wix ADI is an even easier to use version of Wix.
 This option generates a website for you, based on a few questions about the type of site you’re making and the kinds of features you want.
 There isn’t as much room for personalization, but you also won’t have to lift a finger.

 If you choose Wix ADI, you’ll have a finished site in just a few clicks.
 If you choose Wix Editor, you’ll get to choose from one of 800+ templates, categorized by industry, and start customizing the design right away.

 Managing your website is just as easy as designing it.
 Your Wix dashboard will walk you through everything, from connecting your free domain to implementing SEO best practices.

 Wix also hosts your website for you, so you won’t have to set that part up yourself.
-The drawback of this is that you won’t have as much server resources (like bandwidth and storage) allocated to your site as you would with Bluehost.
-But if ease of use is your top priority, then Wix is an unbeatable all-in-one package.
+The drawback of this is that you won’t have as many server resources (like bandwidth and storage) allocated to your site as you would with Bluehost.
+We gave Wix a score of 4.4 in our research for this category, the best of any builder we’ve tested.
+If ease of use is your top priority, then Wix is an unbeatable all-in-one package.

 Bluehost: No Hand-Holding

 Although Bluehost offers a basic website builder with its hosting plans, most people don’t use it – it’s more like a formality.
 Instead, the most popular option is to create your Bluehost-hosted website through WordPress.
 In fact, WordPress is so popular that it actually powers 43.2% of the internet!